-(c) In Queensland, identifying information can be provided to birth parents who signed an adoption consent and persons who were adopted before June 1991 providing an objection to the disclosure of identifying information has not been lodged by one of the parties to the adoption.
+(c) In Queensland, identifying information can be provided to birth parents who signed an adoption consent and persons who were adopted before June 1991, providing an objection to the disclosure of identifying information has not been lodged by one of the parties to the adoption.

 (d) In Western Australia, other birth relatives (excluding birth parents) cannot lodge information vetoes unless they were party to the adoption.
 Different rules for veto lodgments apply to adoptions granted after 1 January 1995.
 A person may lodge a veto in more than one relative status.
+Both contact and information vetoes by the birth mother include 1 joint application by the birth mother and birth father.

 (e) All vetoes in South Australia restrict both contact and information.
-The table does not include 88 veto renewals.